 Ingrown hairs caused by a bad shaving technique are one of the chief contributors to strawberry legs.
 Here are some shaving tips to help reduce the risk of irritated legs:

 - Soak legs in warm water to soften the hair.

 - Use a sharp razor (throw old ones out!) and shave in the direction hair grows.

 - Rinse in cold water to close pores, minimizing their exposure to air.

 Well-moisturized skin is key to keeping skin healthy and free from irritation.
 Why?
 Well, moisture helps keep your skin barrier intact.
 When your skin barrier is compromised, you risk irritation.
 And that risk of irritation only increases after activities like shaving.

-So, to protect your skin barrier, moisturize frequently.
+So, to protect your skin barrier, and help to avoid dark pores and strawberry legs, moisturize frequently.
 Not only will your skin be healthier, it’ll also be softer and smoother.

 Try a Rose Water and Cucumber Paste